• Summary

 Amd §2108, Ins L

-Prohibits public adjusters from initiating contact with, soliciting, or approaching owners, occupants, tenants, or other affected parties regarding commercial or residential property that has sustained damage from a damaging event within seventy-two hours of such damaging event; establishes reimbursement and written notice requirements for such adjusters.
+Prohibits public adjusters from initiating contact with, soliciting, or approaching owners, occupants, tenants, or other affected parties regarding commercial or residential property that has sustained damage from a damaging event within seventy-two hours following such damaging event; establishes reimbursement and written notice requirements for such adjusters.

 Go to top